Never Had a Dream Come True (S Club 7 song)

 "Never Had a Dream Come True" is a song by British pop group S Club 7, released as a single in the United Kingdom on 27 November 2000.
 It was chosen to be the official 2000 BBC Children in Need song.
 The pop ballad peaked atop the UK Singles Chart, becoming Britain's ninth-best-selling single of 2000.
 Outside the UK, it peaked within the top 10 of the charts in Ireland, Sweden, and the United States—where it reached number 10 and became the group's only single to appear on the Billboard Hot 100.
-After its success, the song was added to a re-release of the band's second album, 7 (2000), and their third album, Sunshine (2001).
+The song was included on a re-release of the band's second album, 7 (2000), and their third album, Sunshine (2001).

 Content

 The song "Never Had a Dream Come True" is about the aftermath of a break-up.
 The protagonist says that even though she might date other people, she will always have love for her former boyfriend.
 Jo O'Meara sings the lead vocals for the song while the rest of the members of S Club 7 perform backup vocals.